molecule/molecule.github.io/_post/migraine-notes-and-findings.md

 Next I bought a heart rate monitor, which let me identify specifically: If my HR exceeds 145BPM for more than a few minutes, I am virtually guaranteed to get a migraine.
 Additionally, my resting HR was extremely high (100), my HR would go up and stay up any time I was standing (130-140), and would spike if I bent over (175-180) or walked up stairs.
 Several cardiologist appointments later and I was officially diagnosed with POTS.
 This explained why weight lifting didn't trigger a migraine even though it is intense "activity" - my HR doesn't go up when I'm pumping iron, but speed-walking for a block my HR will skyrocket and give me an instant migraine.

-We immediately tapered me off the topiramate, and started with a low dose of propranolol, a medication that helps to control heart rate.
+We immediately tapered me off the topiramate, and started with a low dose of propranolol (10mg, 3x/day), a medication that helps to control heart rate.
 This was the beginning of well-managed migraines for me.
 You can read above for my current migraine status.
+Eventually, I increased to 20mg 3x/day, and then 60mg extended release.
+This got me through 2025 and literally saved my life.

+At this point, I also had to be extremely strict with my behaviour.
+The key was to stay consistent with exercise.
+I have to get at least 8000 steps per day.
+I can skip 2 days in a row, but if I skip 3 I'm guaranteed to get a migraine when I start exercising again the 4th day.
+I can't vary from my daily rate of 8k steps by more than 2k (e.g., if I only get 5000 steps in a day, then I'll get a migraine if I go back to 8k the next day: at most I could go back to 7k).
+If I'm going on a more strenuous activity like a long hike, I take 440mg of naproxen immediately in advance to prevent the migraine.
+I also stay consistent with sleep, hydration, eating, and stress.

+Eventually, I went back to my migraine doctor because I was pretty tired of having to be so strict with my activity.
+That got me to my current medication regimen (see above).

+## Migraine specialist number 4 (2025-Present)
+Unfortunately, Dr. Ellis left the country / semi-retired (happy for her!), so I'm about to start with Dr. Victor Wang.
+We'll see how it goes!

 ## POTS